Speaker wire seems like such a dull subject, right?

-If you haven’t read the previous points, then before buying speaker wire, I think you should.
+If you haven’t read the previous points, you should before buying speaker wire.

-Well, if you think that it improves the sound in your room, and it makes you feel better buying it, then that is the best speaker wire for you.
+Well, if you think it improves the sound in your room and makes you feel better buying it, it is the best speaker wire for you.

-But I'm not going to recommend any brand, as I don’t think you need to overthink this.
+But I won’t recommend any particular brand; you don’t need to overthink this.

-Buy a reputable brand if you wish, but their basic wire is all you probably need.
-You can also get unbranded copper speaker wire very cheaply that will do just fine.
+Buy a well-known brand if you wish – but their basic wire is all you need.
+You can also get cheap unbranded copper speaker wire that will do just fine in most cases.

 Just get the right gauge for the job.

-In my opinion, the best speaker wire is simply the correct gauge for your system while taking into account:
+In my opinion, the best speaker wire is simply the correct gauge for your system while taking into account the following:

 Then, it just needs to be well-made with a copper conductor.

-If you want to pay a little more for pre-terminated speaker wire with banana plugs or spades already connected on the end, then that’s fine.
+If you want to pay a little more for pre-terminated speaker wire with banana plugs or spades already connected at the end, that’s fine.

-But what happens if you change your speakers or amplifier and want a different termination on the end?
+But what happens if you change your speakers or amplifier and want a different termination type?

 OFC stands for Oxygen-free Copper.

 OFC is copper that has been refined to reduce the level of oxygen.
-However, it still contains a very small amount of oxygen and so it isn’t technically ‘oxygen-free'.
+However, it still contains a tiny amount of oxygen, so it isn’t technically ‘oxygen-free.’